earthsteading/Performance-Solutions/weatherproofing-earthship.md

-    9. Reference standards and expert judgement
+## A. Reference standards and expert judgement

 The following table provides a list of expert judgement evidence cited throughout this report: